George T. Downing: Catering career

 In 1842, Downing started his own catering business on Fourth and Broadway, moving in 1845 to 690 Broadway.
-His work brought him in touch with many of the elite of the city, including the Astors, Kernochans, leRoys, Schermahorns, and Kennedys.
+His work brought him in touch with many of the elite of the city, including the Astors, Kernochans, LeRoys, Schermerhorns, and Kennedys.
 His success allowed him to establish a summer business in Newport, Rhode Island.
 He moved in 1848 to Catherine and Fir streets, and in 1850 to State Street and what was later named in his honor as Downing Street.

 In 1849 Downing purchased a Bellevue Avenue estate in Newport from Charles Sherman.
 In 1850 he moved to Providence, Rhode Island, continuing to work in Newport during the summer.
 In 1854 he built the Sea Girt Hotel, which burned to the ground on December 15, 1860, after suspected arson.
 He replaced the building with Downing Block, part of which he rented to the government to serve as a hospital for the Naval Academy, which was temporarily operating in Newport at the Naval Station.

 After the Civil War, in 1865 Downing moved to Washington, D.C., encouraged by US Representative Nathan F. Dixon II.
 He managed the House Refectory for twelve years.
 In 1877 he moved back to Newport, where he retired in 1879.